This article describes a series of architectural approaches that you can use to build scalable commerce platforms using microservices in Google Cloud.

 For more information, see Choosing a computing option.
 In this guide, we present both deployment options.

-The following diagram shows an example deployment with microservices using flexible.
+The following diagram shows an example deployment with microservices using App Engine flexible.

-The flexible automatically scales up and down the number of instances running your applications, based on incoming traffic.
-When you deploy microservices, each individual service is scaled independently of the other services. flexible automatically provisions load balancing resources and provides capabilities for managing versions of individual microservices and splitting traffic among the versions.
+The App Engine flexible automatically scales up and down the number of instances running your applications, based on incoming traffic.
+When you deploy microservices, each individual service is scaled independently of the other services.
+App Engine flexible automatically provisions load balancing resources and provides capabilities for managing versions of individual microservices and splitting traffic among the versions.

 The following diagram shows an example deployment with microservices using GKE.